After lockdown, Shanghai tries to mend fences with foreign firms

 Asked for comment on Wednesday, the Shanghai government referred to remarks city official Gu Jun made at a press conference in late May, in which he acknowledged that the epidemic had impacted foreign trade and investment in the city.

-He said the city would take measures to boost confidence among businesess and support multinationals in setting up regional headquarters and research centers in Shanghai.
+He said the city would take measures to boost confidence among businesess and support multinationals in setting up regional headquarters and research centres in Shanghai.
 It did not provide further comment.

 Tom Simpson, managing director of the China-Britain Business Council, said it was expecting to meet with the Shanghai government in the coming weeks.

-Shanghai had provided its members with some business resumption support including issuing logistics permits and reopening warehouses, but there had yet to be "more practical support", he added.
+Shanghai had provided its members "more practical" business resumption support including issuing logistics permits and reopening warehouses, he said.

 During the lockdown, Shanghai tried to keep factories open under "closed loop" operations but businesses said the arrangements posed numerous difficulties.